swarthout/aktoro-lang/docs/quickstart.md

 $ othello version
 othello version 0.1 linux/amd64
 ```

-### Writing your first Othello program
+## Writing your first Othello program

-create a new file named `favorite-number.ol` and copy and paste the following:
+Create a new file named `favorite-number.ol` and copy and paste the following:
 ```
 import rand from "std/math/rand"